databrickslabs/databricks-sync/docs-site/content/docs/getting-started/introduction/index.md

 ### Docker instructions

+{{< bootstrap-alert icon="💡" text=`<strong>Please be aware that the docker implementation will require you to have prior background in using docker.
+The issues for this repository are only for reporting build failures; there wont be any direct support for docker issues.
+If you need a stable environment to run this tool as a job please use Databricks Notebooks on a single node cluster.</strong>` >}}

 These set of instructions are to use docker to build and use the CLI.
 It avoids the need to have golang, Terraform, the databricks-terraform-provider to get this to run.
 If you do want to work on this tool please install the prior listed tools to get this to work.